marcosolina/covidstatus/README.md

 ## History

+- **02/04/2021 v0.1.18**: Quick fix to allign with the new data scructure adopted by the goverment
 - **02/04/2021 v0.1.17**: Work around for an issue on the Goverment Repo [Issue](https://github.com/italia/covid19-opendata-vaccini/issues/128)
 - **28/03/2021 v0.1.16**: UI Improvements for small screens (Viewport < 567)
 - **27/03/2021 v0.1.15**: Adding to the charts the new info added by the government, small refactoring, sending an email to myself if the government changes the data structure again...